 This healthier taco casserole can go directly from the freezer into the oven for an easy weeknight dinner!
 Family-friendly and super easy to prep.

 Time for another healthier casserole recipe!
-After sharing this Healthier Chicken & Cauliflower Casserole, I’m back with another easy casserole recipe!
+After sharing this Healthier Chicken & Cauliflower Casserole, I’m back with this deliciously cheesy taco casserole.

 Disclaimer: this post was sponsored by Grimm’s Fine Foods.
 Thank you for supporting the brands that I love!